 Get a bad credit score when you’re young, and it may affect your ability to get an apartment.
 Additionally, it turns out that some employers check credit scores before hiring someone.

-We’d also like to point out that if you already have student loans, it’s going to be twice as difficult paying off your student loans and credit card debt simultaneously.
+We'd also like to point out that if you already have student loans, paying off your student loans and credit card debt simultaneously will be twice as difficult.

-Not to mention the interest rates will continue to increase over time.
-At first, the principal might seem low, but don’t be deceived because the interest will quickly build.
+Interest rates will continue to increase over time.
+At first, the principal might seem low, but don't be deceived; the interest will quickly build.

 4. Using student loan money inappropriately